 However, business owners can deter others from using a mark by simply adding a notation after the mark.

 To indicate a mark has been registered with the USPTO, a ® symbol should be placed after the mark.
-However, if a mark has not been registered and is being used as a trademark or service mark pursuant to common law rules, then a TM for goods and a SM for services (less commonly used) can be similarly placed after a mark to indicate its use.
+However, if a mark has not been registered and is being used as a trademark or service mark pursuant to common law rules, then a TM for goods and

 While states also provide trademark registration, any protection offered applies only within that state.